How to find the best iPad deal for Cyber Monday 2019

 Your purchase, sadly, doesn't end with just the iPad.
 You'll want a case for that delicate tablet, and probably one of Apple's Pencil styluses (the old one for most iPads, and the new one for the 2018 iPad Pro).
 A keyboard case is useful, and costs extra too.
 If you get the USB-C iPad Pro, you're also going to want a few dongles (like one for a headphone jack).

-Discuss: Apple Cyber Monday 2019 iPad deals: Best savings on the 10.2-inch iPad, Mini, Air and Pro
+Discuss: Apple Cyber Monday 2019 iPad deals: Biggest savings on the 10.2-inch iPad, Mini, Air and Pro

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.